 - Legal protection of intellectual property rights and right holders.

-- According to the Ministry of Science and Technology’s (MOST) “Guidelines Governing the Subsidies for the Project for Emerging Technology Application and Cooperation in Science Parks,” Park tenants that fulfill the objectives of cooperation between the industry, academic and research institutes, and other businesses are eligible to apply for relevant subsidies:
+- According to the National Science and Technology Council’s (NSTC) “Guidelines Governing the Subsidies for the Project for Emerging Technology Application and Cooperation in Science Parks,” Park tenants that fulfill the objectives of cooperation between the industry, academic and research institutes, and other businesses are eligible to apply for relevant subsidies:

-- Cooperation with academic and research institutes: This applies to institutes that are subsidized according to MOST Research Projects by the Ministry of Science and Technology and participate in projects with Park tenants.
-Meanwhile, project leaders and joint project leaders shall also be qualified according to the Point 3 of the “Guidelines Governing MOST Subsidies for Research Projects:” leaders from the academic and research institutes shall at least participate in at least one of the MOST granted research projects.
+- Cooperation with academic and research institutes: This applies to institutes that are subsidized according to NSTC Research Projects by the NSTC and participate in projects with Park tenants.
+Meanwhile, project leaders and joint project leaders shall also be qualified according to the Point 3 of the “Guidelines Governing NSTC Subsidies for Research Projects:” leaders from the academic and research institutes shall at least participate in at least one of the MOST granted research projects.

 - Cooperation with other businesses: A business participating in the research project shall be a sole proprietorship, partnership, corporate limited, a company or a subsidiary of a foreign company registered in Taiwan according to relevant laws of the Republic of China (ROC) with a robust financial status.